Saif-El-Eslam/route-optimization/README.md

 - Handle trips ar 12am
 - Put the Tokens in a config file (backend)
 - Make the map refresh static (remove the flyTo animation)
+- Implement other pages (About, Contact, User Settings, etc.)

+FIXME:
+- when a new trip is created, the map on other users' devices does not update(CHECK IF THIS IS FIXED)